lanl/scico/examples/README.rst

 1. Add an entry for the source file in ``scripts/index.rst``.
 Note that a script that is not listed in this index will not be converted into a notebook.

-2. Run ``makeindex.py`` to update the notebook index file in the docs.
+2. Run ``makeindex.py`` to update the example scripts README file and the notebook index file in the docs.

 3. Run ``makejnb.py`` to build the new notebook, as well as any other notebooks that are out of date with respect to their source scripts, as determined by the respective file timestamps.

-4. Add and commit the new script, the ``scripts/index.rst`` script index file, the auto-generated ``docs/source/examples.rst`` index file, and the new or updated notebooks (following the submodule handling procedure as described in the developer docs).
+4. Add and commit the new script, the ``scripts/index.rst`` script index file, the auto-generated ``scripts/README.rst`` file and ``docs/source/examples.rst`` index file, and the new or updated notebooks (following the submodule handling procedure as described in the developer docs).

 The procedure for rebuilding notebook(s) after the source file(s) have been modified is: